 While there’s a growing number of eco-friendly cleaning products out there, they still aren’t the ideal, completely environmentally friendly solutions that they present themselves to be.
-After all, they arrive having travelled half-way around the world in plastic packaging – and have also demanded a hefty carbon footprint to mix and bottle.
+After all, they arrive having traveled half-way around the world in plastic packaging – and have also demanded a hefty carbon footprint to mix and bottle.
 Suffice to say that to be truly green, you need to create your own, natural cleaning products (as a bonus for doing so, you’ll also save yourself a few dollars in the process).

 4. Particularly Tricky Cleaning Task?
 Try These Natural Wonders On For Size

 5. Tissue Paper and Paper Roles – Ban Them From Your Cleaning Caddy

 Cleaning routines are made all the more harmful for the environment when you rely on reams and reams of tissue paper and toilet rolls.
-Not only are they using up a shrinking number of trees, but they’re also wasting water when they’re flushed away (or alternatively bulking out your bin and being sent off to landfill).
-So replace the paper with cloths and/or sponges.
+Not only are they using up a shrinking number of trees, but they’re also wasting water when they’ve flushed away (or alternatively bulking out your bin and being sent off to a landfill).
+To replace the paper with cloths and/or sponges.
 Whilst you’re at it, you might also want to reconsider that disposable sweeper and mop – purchasing more robust, reusable cleaning tools instead.

 6. Put Together a Spring Clean Dream Team of Tools

 Along with that a reusable mop and broom, you should also grab the following items:

 A stiff brush – Essential for scrubbing stubborn stains when you can’t rely on a chemical to melt it away